-What is the difference between podiatry and chiropody?
+What is the difference between a chiropody and a podiatry course?

 A chiropodist or podiatrist is a specialised foot doctor who treats people suffering from lower limb or common foot problems including ingrown toenails and bunions.
-To be honest, there is no major difference between a chiropodist and podiatrist; however people usually confuse the two.
+To be honest, there is no major difference between a chiropodist and a podiatrist; however, people usually confuse the two.
 This is because podiatry was the new name given to chiropody in 1993.
-Both specialists are seen and considered as foot doctors in the UK due to having the same qualifications and experience.
+Both specialists that have completed chiropody and podiatry courses are seen and considered foot doctors in the UK due to having the same qualifications and experience.

 How do they treat you?

 Chiropodists and podiatrists treat a range of minor and serious foot issues including:

 - Ingrown toenails

 They also might give you advice on what shoes to wear or orthotic inserts to help you with your condition.
 In case your feet are flat or there are high arches in your feet then a chiropodist or podiatrist can provide you with customised support that is suitable for our feet so that you feel comfortable walking and doing daily activities.